russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/Brother Dustfish.md

 Able watched to his side as the massive rolling rock cracked down and bounced, destroying the canyon as it went.
 He thought about grabbing all the mistakes, especially Nip, to get him away, but he waited.
 He watched Gef, concentrated, sure.
 And Gef yelled, the whole time, "Go!"

 Go they did.
-And on the other side, they watched as many on the bridge were utterly crushed by the rolling moon.
+And on the other side, kept going.
+While Able could see they were still out of danger they watched as many on the bridge were utterly crushed by the rolling moon.
 The bridge was destroyed.
 The people on the bridge were wrapped into the moon.
 It took them away.
 The chasm was made different.
 And the moon passed on, driving, rolling down its (wash).